vmware-archive/octant/web/README.md

 ### Dependencies

-Our web UI is built on Node.js 10+ and npm 6+.
-It was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.3 so you'll want to install & get familiar with that tool to understand how we some of our npm scripts work.
+Our web UI is built on Node.js 10+ and yarn 1.x.
+It was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.3 so you'll want to install & get familiar with that tool to understand how we some of our yarn scripts work.
 Here are some of the major libraries we use:

 - [Angular v7.2+](http://angular.io)
 - [TypeScript v3+](https://www.typescriptlang.org/)